dgadams/sdrpp-server/README.md

    but the Alpaquita version is unmaintained.
 - The sdrpp configs directory can be shared as a volume or a default set is supplied.
 Be aware that the default may not be what you desire.  sdrpp-server will not run properly without a good set of configuration files.
+Also, it is best to have a local volume path because settings are saved in the .json files and will be available through GUI stop/start.
 - Build this with "docker build -t sdrpp-server ."
 ## Usage:
 I generally run this with a docker compose file: